Bryce Janey: Life and career

 In 2001, he released his first solo live album, Live at J.M.
 O'Malley's.
 In 2010, he released Blues In My Soul.
 It was Janey's sixth solo release, and featured 13 tracks and saw Janey backed by Dan Johnson (bass) and Eric Douglas (drums).
 The album was recorded at Catamount Recording Studio and produced by Tom Tatman.
 Game of Life followed in 2011, which saw a release party held in Cedar Rapids.
 The album was Janey's eighth solo release and his second on the Grooveyard Records label.
 Game of Life again featured the rhythm section of Dan Johnson and Eric Douglas.
 Janey triumphed at the Iowa Blues Challenge in 2011, and in 2012 was an International Blues Challenge semi-finalist in Memphis, Tennessee.
 With his father, Billy Lee Janey, Bryce Janey stated at the time "we did a handful of festivals together this summer and will release a new Janey's Band CD for Grooveyard this winter".
 In 2011, he released two albums: Down Home Blues and Game of Life.
 Janey also played part-time with Perry Welsh and Tommy "T-Bone" Giblin in a band called the Pumpers.
+2013 saw the release of Burning Flame which included a version of Free's "The Stealer".
 Delta Road (2015) was the tenth album recorded by Janey, with Johnson and Douglas providing the rhythm.
 Perry Welsh played harmonica on Janey's acoustic dobro version of Robert Johnson's, "Hellhound on My Trail".
 The other non-original on Delta Road was Janey's take on Rory Gallagher's "Lonesome Highway".
 His CD, Brand New Day, (2018) was preceded by a mainly acoustic album, Organic Man (2016).

 In September 2021, Janey played live at the Electric Thread Social Club's Patio, Hotel Millwright, in Amana, Iowa.